rticommunity/rticonnextdds-examples/examples/zero_copy/README.md

 to that frame with a DDS DataWriter.
 In this example a reference is a combination of an index (in the shared memory segment) and a CRC code for the frame.

-The type defining the shared memory reference is defined in ZeroCopy.idl.
+The type defining the shared memory reference is defined in zero_copy.idl.

 ## zero_copy_subscriber
 A subscriber application which creates a DataReader to